How to Keep Snakes Away from Your Yard and House

 Learn how to keep snakes away from your yard and home, and what to do if one slithers in anyway.

 The reality is, most creatures, including snakes, want nothing to do with humans.
-It’s not about you when they invade your space.
+It’s not about you when they find a reason and a way to enter your home.
 It’s just that they’re wild and curious, and usually hungry.
 Most North American species of snakes are harmless.
 While your desire to keep them out of your sight is warranted, it’s best to remain calm and rely on non-harmful tactics.

 What Will Keep Snakes Away